top of page

 Child Psychologists are seeing increased anxiety, depression and mental health difficulties amongst young people.

-Young people's development has been impacted by the isolation of lockdown and a range of uncertainties from climate change, the cost of living crisis and international crises.
+Young people's development has been impacted by the impact of isolation during COVID and a range of uncertainties from the cost of living crisis, climate change, and international crises.

 Whilst it is important to recognise the opportunities for learning and connection in the online world, we also need to think about the challenges posed by easy access to social media, addictive reels and videos, influencers and pornography.